Changed relationship status

 - Expenses that are not linked to specific income items, is generally registered on the person who is responsible for the expense.

-- Interest on debt which both are responsible for, can be deducted in item 3.3.1 by the person who have paid interest, if both parties agree.
+- Interest on debt which both are responsible for, can be deducted in the tax return by the person who have paid interest, if both parties agree.
 If they do not agree, the interest is divided equally, unless there is information that the spouses are not equally responsible for the debt.

 - Expenses due to breakup (legal expenses in the distribution of household goods, visitation rights, child support or other private costs associated with breakups) are not deductible.